 Why Small Local Boutique Hotels Beat Big Bland Multinationals

-While we will always prefer to stay in an apartment rental for a stay of over three nights, for anything less than that we will opt wherever possible for boutique hotels with character, a choice reinforced after a month spent in Bangkok and a further three weeks (so far!) testing out boutique hotels here in Siem Reap for some stories we’re working on.
+While we will always prefer to stay in an apartment rental or holiday house for a stay of over three nights, for anything less than that we will opt wherever possible for boutique hotels with character, a choice reinforced after a month spent in Bangkok and a further two months testing out boutique hotels in Siem Reap for some stories we’re working on.

 We stayed in everything from atmospheric B&Bs such as the Asadang and Bhuthorn set in charmingly decorated, hundred-year-old heritage properties restored by their architect-owners to the Bangkok Treehouse, a contemporary eco-friendly tree-house built by its environmentally-conscious young owner.